Skip to main content

 A cornerstone of a voluntary program is the protection of your private health information.
 Any data collected through a wellness program, such as from biometric screenings or HRAs, must be kept confidential.
 This information cannot be used to make employment decisions, and it must be stored separately from your personnel files.

 In addition to confidentiality, employers must provide you with a clear and understandable notice about the wellness program.
 This notice must explain what medical information will be collected, who will receive it, how it will be used, and how it will be kept confidential.
 This transparency is essential for you to make a knowing and voluntary decision about whether to participate.
-The notice ensures that you are fully informed before you consent to share any of data.
+The notice ensures that you are fully informed before you consent to share any of your personal health data.

 Wellness Program Compliance Checklist